johnbhurst/nqueens/README.md

     Board size 13 has 73712 solutions.
 Calculated in 221.067671ms.
     Board size 14 has 365596 solutions.
 Calculated in 1.159239836s.

+The `queens_all_bits` program tries to using bit operations instead of Go's slices to keep track of booleans for columns and diagnonals.
+It works about the same as the slices version, however.

+    go build queens_all_bits.go
+    ./queens_all_bits 8 16
+    Board size 8 has 92 solutions.
+Calculated in 164.731µs.
+    Board size 9 has 352 solutions.
+Calculated in 713.498µs.
+    Board size 10 has 724 solutions.
+Calculated in 3.30171ms.
+    Board size 11 has 2680 solutions.
+Calculated in 16.234293ms.
+    Board size 12 has 14200 solutions.
+Calculated in 86.700167ms.
+    Board size 13 has 73712 solutions.
+Calculated in 399.632399ms.
+    Board size 14 has 365596 solutions.
+Calculated in 2.248712623s.

 ## Python (2017)

 The `queens_all_lsit.py` program finds the number of solutions for the range of sizes given: